davidtw0320/Resources-Allocation-in-The-Edge-Computing-Environment-Using-Reinforcement-Learning/README.md

     + Big dots with consistent color
   + Mobile users *(dynamic)*
     + Small dots with changing color
     + Color
-      + the color of edge servers : request task is handled by the edge server with the same color and in state 1 ~ state 4
       + Red : request task is in state 5
       + Green : request task is in state 6
+      + others : request task is handled by the edge server with the same color and is in state 1 ~ state 4

 ## *Deep Deterministic Policy Gradient* (in DDPG.py)